Last updated on June 5th, 2025.

 Half-and-half

-Half and half is a mixture of cream and milk and can provide a creamy custard without the fear of it cuddling.
+Half and half is a mixture of cream and milk and can is the best way to get a smooth, creamy custard that is also light.

 Corn starch